Skip to content

 The fare you pay is based on your age and the number of zones you want to travel.

 • There are two fare types: Adult and Concession.
-Concession fares offer a discounted price for eligible riders, such as youth and seniors.
+Concession fares offer a reduced price for eligible riders, such as youth and seniors.

-• Children 12 and under can ride free.
+• Children 12 and under ride for free.

-• Not paying your fare, or using incorrect fare, could result in a $173 fine.
+• Not paying your fare, or using a fare product that you are not eligible for, could result in a $173 fine.
 Visit our Fare Enforcement page to learn more.

-• For contactless payment cards, single-use tickets, and Compass Cards, you have 90 minutes to transfer across buses, SkyTrain, and SeaBus.
+• For contactless payment cards, single-use tickets, and Compass Cards, you have 90 minutes to transfer across buses, SkyTrain, and SeaBus within the number of zones paid for.
+Your trip will start the first time you tap your ticket or card on a blue validator.

 • If you pay with cash on the bus, you will get a bus transfer ticket that can only be used to travel on buses.
-You cannot use a bus transfer ticket to travel on SkyTrain, West Coast Express or SeaBus.
+You cannot use a bus transfer ticket to travel on SkyTrain, SeaBus, or West Coast Express.
+Exact change required.

 Concession Fares Eligibility

-Passengers who are eligible to our discounted concession fares include:
+Passengers who are eligible to our reduced concession fares include:

 • HandyCard holders